Montana Labor Laws Guide

 Regular minimum wage Tipped minimum wage Subminimum wage (Training wage)

-$9.20 $9.20 (tip credit not allowed) Not Allowed
+$10.30 $10.30 (tip credit not allowed) Not Allowed

 Montana minimum wage

-Furthermore, the newly established Montana minimum wage must be greater than the federal minimum wage, as well as the previous Montana minimum wage.
+Furthermore, the newly established Montana minimum wage must always be greater than the federal minimum wage, as well as the previous Montana minimum wage.

 Tipped minimum wage in Montana

-Subminimum wage in Montana (Training wage)
+Subminimum wage in Montana (training wage)

 Some US states allow employers to pay their employees a reduced, so-called subminimum wage.

-In particular, the subminimum wage can in some cases be paid to young adults during the first 90 days of employment (training wage) or to people with physical or mental disabilities.
+In particular, the subminimum wage can, in some cases, be paid to young adults during the first 90 days of employment (training wage) or to people with physical or mental disabilities.

 Exceptions to the minimum wage in Montana